 • 2005: Hurricane Katrina struck the Gulf Coast.
 Despite suffering a complete loss of its office building in Gulfport, United Way continued to keep its funding commitments to local health and human service programs, in addition to leading long-term recovery coalitions.

 • 2007: UWSM created its Volunteer Center, in response to the need of individual volunteers, out-of-area group volunteers, and corporate volunteers to find and connect with quality volunteer opportunities in our community.

 • 2010: BP Deepwater Horizon Oil Spill.
 This man-made disaster greatly devastated the South Mississippi fishing industry, and UWSM has worked with its sister organizations in Louisiana, Alabama, and Florida to gain a regional perspective on natural and man-made disasters.

 The work of thousands of volunteers and the generosity of over 4,000 contributors to the annual campaigns demonstrate our mission to “rally resources, collaboratives, and leadership to improve the quality of life in South Mississippi.”
 Our vision, revised in 2012, is clear: we are improving outcomes in education, income, and health for everyone in South Mississippi by giving children and families the tools and support they need to thrive in our community.”
-By partnering with donors, employers, nonprofits, faith groups and government, United Way brings a coordinated approach to solving community problems.
+By partnering with donors, employers, nonprofits, faith groups and government agencies, United Way brings a coordinated approach to solving community problems.